Southern Caribbean: History

-The Caribbean had been inhabited for about 7000 years by the Arawaks, Island Caribs, Taínos and their ancestors, who came to the Southern Caribbean on canoes from South America (primarily Venezuela).
+The Caribbean had been inhabited for about 7000 years by the Arawakan-speaking peoples, including the Kalinago, Taínos and their ancestors, who came to the Southern Caribbean on canoes from South America (primarily Venezuela).
 In the late 15th and early 16th centuries, European explorers and colonizers arrived.
 The Europeans replaced virtually the entire population of the native tribes through various means.
 The natives disappeared due to various reasons, including diseases brought in by Europeans to which they had no immunity, warring, enslavement and the removal of the natural resources upon which these tribes depended.
 European countries then made the Caribbean islands part of their respective empires.
 Most of these islands were disputed and fought over by European empires, such as Britain, France, the Netherlands, Portugal, and Spain: